Gábor J. Székely: Life and career

 Székely attended the Eötvös Loránd University, Hungary graduating in 1970.
 His first advisor was Alfréd Rényi.
 Székely received his Ph.D. in 1971 from Eötvös Loránd University, the Candidate Degree in 1976 under the direction of Paul Erdős and Andrey Kolmogorov, and the Doctor of Science degree from the Hungarian Academy of Sciences in 1986.
 During the years 1970-1995 he has worked as a Professor in Eötvös Loránd University at the Department of Probability Theory and Statistics.

 Between 1985 and 1995 Székely was the first program manager of the Budapest Semesters in Mathematics.
 Between 1990 and 1997 he was the founding chair of the Department of Stochastics of the Budapest Institute of Technology (Technical University of Budapest) and editor-in-chief of Matematikai Lapok, the official journal of the János Bolyai Mathematical Society.

 In 1989 Székely was visiting professor at Yale University, and in 1990-91 he was the first Lukacs Distinguished Professor in Ohio.
 Since 1995 he has been teaching at the Bowling Green State University at the Department of Mathematics and Statistics.
 Székely was academic advisor of Morgan Stanley, NY, and Bunge, Chicago, helped to establish the Morgan Stanley Mathematical Modeling Centre in Budapest (2005) and the Bunge Mathematical Institute (BMI) in Warsaw (2006) to provide quantitative analysis to support the firms' global business.

-Since 2006 he is a Program Director of Statistics of the National Science Foundation.
-Székely is also Research Fellow of the Rényi Institute of Mathematics of the Hungarian Academy of Sciences and the author of two monographs, Paradoxes of Probability Theory and Mathematical Statistics, and Algebraic Probability Theory (with Imre Z. Ruzsa).
+Since 2006 he is a Program Director of Statistics of the National Science Foundation, now retired.
+Székely is also Research Fellow of the Rényi Institute of Mathematics of the Hungarian Academy of Sciences.